omkarcloud/google-maps-scraper/README.md

 But, we also understand the reservations you might have.

 That's why we've put the ball in your court: **If, within the next 90 days, you feel that our product hasn't met your expectations, don't hesitate.
-Reach out to us, and within 24 hours, we will gladly refund your money, no questions and no hassles.**
+Reach out to us, and within 24 hours, we will gladly refund your money, no questions asked and no hassles.**

-The risk is entirely on us! because we're that confident in what we've created!
+The risk is entirely on us because we're that confident in what we've created!

 ### ❓ How Do I Get a Refund?